HackYourFuture/Project/README.md

 <br>• Also note that these materials have their own respective licenses.
 You should at the very least note this fact (again, in the README.md).
 Make sure you also check the licenses to see if you should make a special statement about the source of the materials.

 Submitting:
-You will need to submit your final code by pushing it to GitHub and adding your link to Trello.
+<br>You will need to submit your final code by pushing it to GitHub and adding your link to Trello.
 Make sure you are not missing anything!

 • The README.md
 <br>• The license in LICENSE